cogini/phoenix_container_example_old/README.md

 # phoenix_container_example

-This is a full-featured example of building and deploying an Elixir / Phoenix app using containers.
+This is an example of building and deploying an Elixir / Phoenix app using containers.

-Features:

-* Docker BuildKit for parallel builds and better caching
+It uses the new Docker BuildKit for parallel builds and better caching.
-* Alpine and Debian Docker images
-* CodeBuild for CI
-* Deploy to ECS using CodeDeploy Blue/Green deployment
-* AWS Parameter Store for configuration

 With local caching, rebuilds take less than 5 seconds.

-Building with Docker BuildKit works anywhere.
+It has Dockerfiles for Alpine and Debian.

-CodeBuild / CodeDeploy / ECS is used in conjunction with Terraform to set up the environment.
-See https://github.com/cogini/multi-env-deploy
+It also supports deploying to AWS ECS using CodeBuild, CodeDeploy Blue/Green deployment, and AWS Parameter Store for configuration.
+Terraform is used to set up the environment, see https://github.com/cogini/multi-env-deploy

 ## BuildKit

 BuildKit is a new back end for Docker that builds tasks in parallel.
 It also supports caching of files outside of container layers, particularly useful for downloads such as Hex, JS or OS packages.

-`buildx` is the new Docker CLI command which takes advantage of features in the back end.
+`docker buildx` is the new CLI command which takes advantage of features in the back end.

 * https://github.com/moby/buildkit
 * https://github.com/moby/buildkit/blob/master/frontend/dockerfile/docs/experimental.md